Woman sitting facing a lake | How To Set and Maintain Healthy Boundaries for Your Emotional Well-Being

 • If I go over [x amount of time] on a certain app, then I will adhere to the timing restriction I put on my phone.

-Again, you can apply your own boundaries for all situations that you have a hard time dealing with.
 You can tailor your “if, then” statements to suit your needs and respect for your values.
 But remember, setting boundaries is just one piece of the puzzle.
 You also need to maintain them.

 When maintaining your boundaries, it’s important to keep these things in mind:

-1. You have to have the conversation.
+• Communicate Clearly: You have to have the conversation.
 Nothing will change or improve without trying, and the first step is to figure out how to voice your needs to others.

-2. If they aren’t willing to respect your boundaries, they might not be great people to have around.
+• Assess Relationships: If they aren’t willing to respect your boundaries, they might not be great people to have around.

-3. Your mental health should be a top priority for you.
+• Prioritize Mental Health: Your mental health should be a top priority for you.

-4. Others will have boundaries as well.
+• Respect Others’ Boundaries: Others will have boundaries as well.
 Once you voice yours, be open-minded to receiving and respecting other people’s boundaries as well.

-5. Your needs are valid.
+• Validate Your Needs: Your needs are valid.
 They matter.
 No matter what anyone else says, you’re valid in doing what’s best for you.

 Having a set of healthy boundaries can lead to healthy relationships with yourself and others in your life.
 They can also help create an environment that helps you heal.
 If you feel that your mental health and emotions are being respected, it can be easier to get through the day and feel that you’re valued.

-We hope this post helped to frame the concept of boundaries for you, and give you simple and actionable steps to set and maintain boundaries that protect your mental health.
 If you feel like you may need additional support with setting and maintaining boundaries, we have a wide range of providers who would love to help you.
-Give us a call at 844-867-8444, and we will give you the support you deserve.
+Give us a call at (844) 867-8444, and we will give you the support you deserve.

 Take a free mental health quiz